dekoza/mtgpl/DGM.rst

 Haazda Snare Squad
-    Whenever Haazda Snare Squad attacks, you may pay {W}.
+    Whenever Haazda Snare Squad attacks, you may pay |mana_w|.
 If you do, tap target creature an opponent controls.

 Haunter of Nightveil